sequelize/sequelize/docs/data-types.md

 Sequelize.DECIMAL(10, 2)              // DECIMAL(10,2)

-Sequelize.DATE                        // DATETIME for mysql / sqlite, TIMESTAMP WITH TIME ZONE for postgres Sequelize.DATE(6)                     // DATETIME(6) for mysql 5.6.4+.
-Fractional seconds support with up to 6 digits of precision
+Sequelize.DATE                        // DATETIME for mysql / sqlite, TIMESTAMP WITH TIME ZONE for postgres Sequelize.DATE(3)                     // DATETIME(3) for mysql 5.6.4+.
+Fractional seconds support with up to 6 digits of precision on mysql but limited to 3 by moment library
 Sequelize.DATEONLY                    // DATE without time.
 Sequelize.BOOLEAN                     // TINYINT(1)